2005 United Kingdom general election: Campaign

 Following the death of Pope John Paul II on 2 April, it was announced that the calling of the election would be delayed until 5 April.

-Thanks to eight years of sustained economic growth Labour could point to a strong economy, with greater investment in public services such as education and health.
-This was overshadowed, however, by the issue of the controversial 2003 invasion of Iraq, which met widespread public criticism at the time, and would dog Blair throughout the campaign.
-The Chancellor, Gordon Brown, played a prominent role in the election campaign, frequently appearing with Blair and ensuring that the economy would remain the central focus of Labour's message.
+Thanks to eight years of sustained economic growth, Labour could point to a strong economy, with greater investment in public services such as education and health.
+This was overshadowed, however, by the issue of the controversial 2003 invasion of Iraq, which met widespread public criticism at the time and would dog Blair throughout the campaign.
+Chancellor Gordon Brown played a prominent role in the election campaign, frequently appearing with Blair and ensuring that the economy would remain the central focus of Labour's message.

 Recently elected Conservative leader Michael Howard brought a great level of experience and stability to a party that had ousted its former leader Iain Duncan Smith just 18 months prior.
 The Conservative campaign was managed by Australian strategist Lynton Crosby.
-The campaign focused on more traditional conservative issues like immigration, which created some controversy with the slogan "It's not racist to impose limits on immigration".
-They also criticised Labour's "dirty" hospitals and high crime levels, under the umbrella of the slogan "Are you thinking what we're thinking?"
+The campaign focused on more traditional conservative issues like immigration, which created some controversy with the slogan: 'It's not racist to impose limits on immigration.'
+They also criticised Labour's 'dirty' hospitals and high crime levels through the catchphrase: 'Are you thinking what we're thinking?'

-However, Labour counter-attacked, by emphasising Howard's role in the unpopular Major Government of 1992–1997, airing a party election broadcast attacking Howard, showing a montage of scenes from Howard's tenure as Home Secretary, including prison riots and home repossessions.
-It also launched a billboard campaign showing Howard, and the Conservative Party's four previous leaders (Iain Duncan Smith, William Hague, John Major and Margaret Thatcher), with the caption "Britain's working, don't let the Tories wreck it again."
+Labour's counter-attack emphasised Howard's role in the unpopular Major Government of 1992–1997.
+Labour aired a party election broadcast attacking Howard: a montage of scenes from Howard's tenure as Home Secretary, including prison riots and home repossessions.
+It also launched a billboard campaign showing Howard, and the Conservative Party's four previous leaders (Iain Duncan Smith, William Hague, John Major and Margaret Thatcher), with the caption 'Britain's working, don't let the Tories wreck it again.'

-For the Liberal Democrats, this was the second and final election campaign fought by leader Charles Kennedy, who strongly opposed the Iraq War and personally offered a more down-to-earth approach to voters, which proved popular.
-There were some questions, however, over Kennedy's abilities when, at the Liberal Democrat manifesto launch, he was asked about local income tax, but appeared confused on the figures.
+For the Liberal Democrats, this was the second and final election campaign fought by leader Charles Kennedy, who offered a more down-to-earth approach to voters and strongly opposed the Iraq War, both of which proved popular.
+There were some questions, however, over Kennedy's abilities: at the Liberal Democrat manifesto launch, he was asked about local income tax, but appeared confused on the figures.
 Both the Liberal Democrats and the Conservatives were keen to tackle Labour's introduction of tuition fees, which both opposition parties opposed and promised to abolish.